The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Unionized Municipal Employers follow a similar procedure to join the GIC via Section 23 as via Section 19, but with two major differences:

-In either event (negotiated agreement or panel-ordered transfer), for transfer to be effective, the GIC must receive notice and the Municipal Employers’ full data census (posted on the GIC’s website) by December 1 of any year in order to transfer municipal subscribers to GIC health coverage the following July 1, or by July 1 for coverage beginning the following January 1.
+In either event (negotiated agreement or panel-ordered transfer), for transfer to be effective, the GIC must receive notice and the Municipal Employers’ full data census (requirements posted on the GIC’s website) by December 1 of any year in order to transfer municipal subscribers to GIC health coverage the following July 1, or by July 1 for coverage beginning the following January 1.
 (See below for further details on the municipal health insurance review panel process.)

 VIA SECTION 19 OR 23 (Non-union)

-Non-union Municipal Employers decide as follows: a non-union city, town or district’s Chief Executive Officer decides whether to join GIC coverage; Non-union Municipal Employers must send a letter to the GIC as its notice of intent to join the GIC coverage and the Municipal Employers’ full data census (posted on the GIC’s website) by December 1 (for July 1 coverage) or July 1 (for January 1 coverage) of any year.
+Non-union Municipal Employers decide as follows: a non-union city, town or district’s Chief Executive Officer decides whether to join GIC coverage; Non-union Municipal Employers must send a letter to the GIC as its notice of intent to join the GIC coverage and the Municipal Employers’ full data census (requirements posted on the GIC’s website) by December 1 (for July 1 coverage) or July 1 (for January 1 coverage) of any year.

 What is the composition of the Public Employee Committee (PEC)?